-Next let's consider Analysis Tools, a term is most often used to describe software used to analyze energy meter data.
+Next let's consider Analysis Tools, a term most often used to describe software used to analyze time-based data such as energy meter data.
 Analysis tools provide an experienced user with the ability to look at data graphically and slice and dice it with a range of tools to identify peaks, and anomalies, and perform normalization against weather, building size, baseline data and other factors.
-Without question, they are an important tool.
+There is no question that they are an important tool.

 The most significant characteristic of analysis tools, however, is that they require a knowledgeable user to be sitting in front of a screen to interpret the charts and graphs to identify the important issues - in other words, the human is an essential part of the analysis.
+Analytics on the other hand automatically crunches through data to find the issues and report them to the operator.